NisaAtac/TommyHilfiger/README.md

 ---

-This is a front-end application of the homepage of the Tommy Hilfiger's Denim website.
+This is the front-end application of the Tommy Hilfiger's Denim homepage.
 It is built by Html, css and js.
 It consists of different animations.